 Through this phrase, Lance posits that if something is working adequately, why fix it?
 In some ways, that makes sense.
 However, your business, especially with your brand adequately, will not get you noticed, nor will it put you ahead of the pack.

 This happens to brands all the time.
 They have been around for a while, have name recognition, and feel that all things are running well, adequately, so why bother fixing something that ain’t broken?
 Well, how are you defining broken?
+How do you define value proposition?
 Is your brand engaging with a new set of potential customers, a new generation?
 Does your brand have a strong presence on social media?
 Is your brand museum-quality, meaning it looks like it belongs in a museum?
 True, your brand may not be “broken”; it may still attract business, but could it do better, reach further and engage more?
 If you’re asking these questions, the answer is most likely yes, and the solution very well could be a rebrand.

 In this article we will cover: